Granular Cell Tumors

 Etiology and Pathophysiology

 Pareja et al identified loss-of-function mutations in ATP6AP1 or ATP6AP2 in 72% of granular cell tumors.
 Silencing of these genes in vitro results in impaired vesicle acidification, redistribution of endosomal compartments, and accumulation of intracytoplasmic granules, which are cardinal phenotypic characteristics of granular cell tumors.
-[7] Following whole-exome sequencing, RNA sequencing, and targeted sequencing of 51 granular cell tumor samples, Sekimizu and colleagues reported identified loss-of-function mutations in 7 additional genes encoding vacuolar H+ -ATPase (V-ATPase) components.
+[11] Following whole-exome sequencing, RNA sequencing, and targeted sequencing of 51 granular cell tumor samples, Sekimizu et al reported identified loss-of-function mutations in 7 additional genes encoding vacuolar H+ -ATPase (V-ATPase) components.
+[12] Dehner et al reported that multifocal granular cell tumors in an individual patient are molecularly distinct; in some of these cases, different tumors may carry mutually exclusive mutations.
+[4]

 Epidemiology